Jean-Baptiste-Lasselle/ethereum-test/README.md

 # Warning

-All below tests were run inside a `VirtualBox` Virutal Machine, for which :
+All below tests were run inside a `VirtualBox` Virutal Machine, on a debian stretch Host, which is a physical machine having no other GRaphics Controller than the one embedded on my PC's motherboard.

+A `VirtualBox` Virutal Machine, for which :
 * I setup the `3D acceleration` feature (`Settings => Display`), setting memory usage limit to  `128 MB` (the maximum allowed/supported by `Virtual Box`), and the `Graphics Controller` to `VMSVGA`.
 * The maximum allowed/supported by `Virtual Box` is an issue realated to running `miners` _enodes_  I'll deal with in a private repo, given the unclear pratices, at least as far as I can tell today, of current (`2019`), the blockchain players.
 Because that part of a blockchain is its production most critical point.
 And probably the most interesting challenge in the very near future.
 With strategic issues, of which discussion go way beyond the present work.
 * I provisioned a `Debian OS` :